keerthikumar-t/SONiC/doc/ztp/trusted-ztp.md

 - The device processes the configuration, executes scripts, and installs required OS images.
 - Finally, it uses the secure channel to send a formal progress report back to the server, confirming the setup succeeded.

+### Stakeholder (Switch, Vendor/Manufacturer, Operator) Security Artifacts:

+In voucher-anchor mode, transport-level security alone is insufficient (e.g., the bootstrap server uses an operator domain CA not trusted by the switch, or data is delivered via untrusted channels/redirects).
+Trust is established at the payload level using an Ownership Voucher signed by the manufacturer's signing authority (MASA).

+**Switch (Device):**
+- IDevID Certificate & Private Key: Used for mTLS client authentication and to identify its unique serial number.
+- Manufacturer / MASA Trust Anchor: Pre-installed root CA certificate used specifically to cryptographically verify the Ownership Voucher issued by the manufacturer.

+**Manufacturer (MASA - Manufacturer Authorized Signing Authority):**
+- MASA Private Key & Certificate: Used to sign generated RFC 8366 Ownership Vouchers for devices.
+- Device Sales/Ownership Records: Maps physical device serial numbers / IDevID details to specific customer orders.

+**Operator:**
+- Ownership Voucher: Signed by the MASA, linking the specific switch serial number to the operator's Pinned Domain Certificate (PDC).
+- Owner Certificate & Private Key: Issued by the operator's internal domain CA, matching the PDC pinned inside the ownership voucher.
+- Signed Conveyed Information (Payload): The onboarding payload (configurations, scripts, image paths) wrapped in a Cryptographic Message Syntax (CMS) signature created using the operator's Owner Private Key.
+- Server TLS Certificate & Private Key: Standard server certificate used to encrypt the RESTCONF transport stream (does not need to be trusted by the switch beforehand in this mode).

 ---

 ### 19. Appendix E : Device Configuration using Trusted Server Mode